DANMAN1038/Voting-System/Project2/Readme.md

 ## How to run:

-Click run button in IDE (typically a play button already located on screen, or through the Run tab at the top) Enter file location, (example: /home/syed0053/CSCI5801/repo-Team20/Project1/misc/CPL_Election.csv) If the election is an Instant Runoff election, enter , otherwise enter for Closed Party Listing Election will run and automatically process the associated algorithm as well as creating the Audit and Media file The newly created files should be viewable in the same directory as the SRS, SDD, etc.
+Click run button in IDE (typically a play button already located on screen, or through the Run tab at the top), afterwards a file selector GUI will show up, navigate to the election file(s) you want to run in the testing/Election_File directory and select them.

+The election files must be of the same type.
+Afterwards enter the date in the format _dd/mm/yyyy_ and the election will commence.

+Election will run and automatically process the associated algorithm as well as creating the Audit and Media file

+The newly created files should be viewable in the same directory as the SRS, SDD, etc.